After creating a prototype, you're ready to add your screens and bring your design to life.

-- On the main screens page, click the pink + button, and then click Upload screens.
+- On the main screens page, click Add screens.

 To replace screens previously uploaded as PDFs, you'll need to upload via source files.
 This will initially sync all screens of the PDF and subsequently will sync only the pages in the PDF that have been updated.
 Comments and hotspots should all remain in place.